Updated 31 May 2022

-Acquiring (i.e. buying / taking over) another company can be a fast track to business growth.
-It can give you access to new customers, distribution channels, skills and knowledge, while putting more resources at your disposal (e.g. personnel, additional branches, intellectual property and so forth).
-An acquisition may also help you to develop your own products or services.
+A company acquisition can be a fast track to business growth.
+Like merging with another business, it can give you access to new customers, distribution channels, skills and knowledge, while putting more resources at your disposal (e.g. personnel, additional branches, intellectual property and so forth).
+A business acquisition may also help you to develop your own products or services.

 But with such a great opportunity does come risk.
 There’s no magic formula to guarantee a smooth ride, but with a considered approach you can keep the risks manageable.
 Here are the key steps to start you on that road.